UNFmontreal/Dcm2Bids/docs/3-configuration.md

 ## intendedFor

-Optional field to add an `IntendedFor` entry in the sidecar of a fieldmap.
+Optional[^2] field to add an `IntendedFor` entry in the sidecar of a fieldmap.
 Just put the index or a list of index of the description(s) that's intended for.

-Python index begins at `0` so in the example, `0` means it is intended for `task-rest_bold`.
+Python index begins at `0` so in the example, `0` means[^3] it is intended for `task-rest_bold`.

-#### <sup>1</sup>: sidecars

-For each acquisition, __dcm2niix__ creates an associated .json file, containing information from the dicom header.
+[^1]: For each acquisition, `dcm2niix` creates an associated `.json` file,
+    containing information from the dicom header.
 These are known as __sidecars__.
+These are the sidecars `dcm2bids` uses to filter the groups of acquisitions.

+    To define this filtering you will probably need to review these sidecars.
+    You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).

+[^2]: For each acquisition, `dcm2niix` creates an associated `.json` file,
+    containing information from the dicom header.
+These are known as __sidecars__.
+These are the sidecars `dcm2bids` uses to filter the groups of acquisitions.

+    To define this filtering you will probably need to review these sidecars.
+    You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).

+[^3]: For each acquisition, `dcm2niix` creates an associated `.json` file,
-These are the sidecars __dcm2bids__ uses to filter the groups of acquisitions.
+    containing information from the dicom header.
+These are known as __sidecars__.
+These are the sidecars `dcm2bids` uses to filter the groups of acquisitions.

     To define this filtering you will probably need to review these sidecars.
     You can generate all the sidecars for an individual participant using [dcm2bids_helper](1-usage.md#tools).
 [bids-spec]: https://bids-specification.readthedocs.io/en/stable/
 [gnu-pattern]: https://www.gnu.org/software/bash/manual/html_node/Pattern-Matching.html